Back to Blog

 A single TACoS snapshot is useful, but the real insight comes from tracking the trend over time.

 Healthy pattern: TACoS is stable or declining while total revenue grows.
-This means your ads are driving organic growth — you are getting more sales without proportionally increasing ad spend.
+This means your ads are driving organic growth — you are getting more book sales without proportionally increasing ad spend.

 Warning pattern: TACoS is rising while total revenue is flat or declining.
 Your ads are becoming less efficient and not generating organic momentum.
 Something needs to change.